gbark/achtung/README.md

 * [x] Build authoritative game server using Node/SocketIO/Immutable/Redux
 * [x] Stream client keyboard input to server for processing
 * [x] Render own player on client
-* [x] Predictively render opponents on client while continually reconciling with actual positions when they arrive from the server
+* [x] Predictively render opponents on client using *dead reckoning*.
+Reconcile with actual positions when they arrive from the server.
+* [ ] Push holes in snake from server to client
 * [ ] Introduce game instances to server to handle multiple ongoing games
 * [ ] Start a game after 6 players have joined OR 2+ players have joined AND it has passed 25 seconds since the 2nd player joined.
 Whichever comes first.
 * [ ] Private games with secret code or URL